guoyanghg/Finger-Vein-Platform/README.md

 # Finger-Vein-Platform
 This project consists of two modules, "Main Platform" and "Demo Platform".
-If you are interested in the Main Platform's source code, please contact with [authors.](#Authors)
+If you are interested in the Main Platform, please contact with [authors.](#Authors)
 ## Main Platform
 ### Algorithm Execution Module